I passed by a t-shirt the other day in the parks. It read:

 “…I want Disney to be one of the most admired companies in the world, and we cannot do it without our employees.
 I want us to be admired by consumers, investors and the general public, but I also want us to be admired by the people who know us best–our employees.
 I want people to be proud to work here, to feel good about what we do and how we do it…That’s why it’s so gratifying to hear that the vast majority of our employees are proud to work at Disney and that they feel respected here.
 Most have confidence in our strategic direction and our management, and more are engaged and empowered in their jobs.
 All of these things are critically important to our ability to achieve our goals as a company and to attract and retain the best talent.”

 The first step in any survey like this is to get people to actually fill out the survey.
-In most organizations employees go along with it.
+In most organizations, employees go along with it.
 But there’s always a body of people who live in fear that their opinion will come back to haunt them, so they avoid taking such surveys.
 I seldom find any of that happening, especially in surveys that are administered at this large a scale, and usually by competent survey/measurement organizations like who know how to measure this.
 Furthermore, the survey doesn’t hold much validity–much less reliability–if you don’t hear from most of your employees.
-So to help make this happen, contests are often held to “get out the vote” as it were to getting the best percentage possible of completed surveys.
+So to help make this happen, contests are often held to “get out the vote” as it were, to getting the best percentage possible of completed surveys.

 How many took the survey?
 Well, according to the Disney Newsreel, 69 percent of employees participated in this year’s survey with participation in most business segments ranging from 82 percent to 87 percent.
 That probably means that there were a few segments that were fairly abysmal in their survey efforts, pulling down the average.
-In other words, they don’t get it, or they are in a chaotic point of organization/re-organization that they don’t have the ability to focus on making the survey a priority.
+In other words, they don’t get it, or they are in a chaotic point of organization/re-organization and they don’t have the ability to focus on making the survey a priority.
 Still, it was noted that there were 96,000 who took it this year as opposed to 82,000 in 2010.
 That’s a solid number moving in the right direction.

 And how did Disney do?
 Not all the results were published.
 But of those positive, here’s what was said about the overall results:

-- 87 percent of employees say they are proud to work for The Walt Disney Company
+- 87 percent of employees say they are proud to work for The Walt Disney Company.

-- 80 percent of employees believe the business segment they work in develops creative products, services and content
+- 80 percent of employees believe the business segment they work in develops creative products, services and content.

 - 70 percent believe that their business is leading the industry and is evolving and making the changes required to compete effectively in the marketplace.